google sheets

 Yes, you can lose the 'Accounting' format by trying to change how negative numbers are displayed.

-Making negative numbers red in Google Sheets is just one of many specific tasks users often encounter.
+Making negative numbers red in Google Sheets is just one of many tasks that can be tedious and time-consuming using traditional spreadsheet functions.